2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 - News, courses, videos, toolkits and more are available from _[Learn with Google AI](https://ai.google/build/machine-learning/)_.
 - _edX_ offers free and paid courses in [Artificial Intelligence](https://www.edx.org/learn/artificial-intelligence) and [Machine Learning](https://www.edx.org/learn/machine-learning).
 - _Microsoft_ offers free courses in [Azure AI Services & Azure Machine Learning](https://learn.microsoft.com/en-us/training/browse/?expanded=azure&products=ai-services%2Cazure-machine-learning).
 - Purchase a book from a person involved in this field.
-[How AI Works](https://nostarch.com/how-ai-works) is meant to be a general introduction to AI, ML and LLMs without complicated math, but still giving you valuable context.
+[How AI Works](https://nostarch.com/how-ai-works) is meant to be a general introduction to AI, ML and LLMs without complicated math but still giving you valuable context.

-## I keep hearing about HuggingFace, what is it?
+## I keep hearing about HuggingFace; what is it?

 HuggingFace is "the platform where the machine learning community collaborates on models, datasets, and applications.".
 Importantly, this is where people upload their [models](https://huggingface.co/models), their training [datasets](https://huggingface.co/datasets), where projects are categorized in [spaces](https://huggingface.co/spaces).
-One most interesting link is the [the LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) where the speed of development is apparent.
+One of the most interesting links is [the LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), where the speed of development is apparent.

-VMware has its own page in HuggingFace webpage with models and training sets that will offer you "Domain adapting language models to VMware-specific use cases" - you can find it here:
+VMware has its own page on the HuggingFace webpage with models and training sets that will offer you "Domain adapting language models to VMware-specific use cases" - you can find it here:

 https://huggingface.co/VMware

-You can see in this [video by Youtube channel Prompt Engineering](https://youtu.be/N-qaMCwqRHI) how the website is browsed and how some features are used to test a new, more efficient model.
+You can see in this [video by the Youtube channel Prompt Engineering](https://youtu.be/N-qaMCwqRHI) how the website is browsed and how some features are used to test a new, more efficient model.

 ## I keep hearing about MidJourney, Runway, ...

 [MidJourney](https://www.midjourney.com/) is known for generating images using AI.
 From [Wikipedia](https://en.wikipedia.org/wiki/Midjourney): "Midjourney is a generative artificial intelligence program and service created and hosted by San Francisco-based independent research lab Midjourney, Inc. Midjourney generates images from natural language descriptions, called "prompts", similar to OpenAI's DALL-E and Stable Diffusion."

 [Runway Gen2](https://research.runwayml.com/gen2) is "A multimodal AI system that can generate novel videos with text, images or video clips".
-Combined with MidJourney, using it's Image 2 Video capabilities, you can generate movies completely in these tools such as [this one](https://twitter.com/acstle/status/1684033395205230592?s=20 )
+Combined with MidJourney, using its Image 2 Video capabilities, you can generate movies completely in these tools such as [this one](https://twitter.com/acstle/status/1684033395205230592?s=20 )

 ## What does your lab need to run AI/ML and Large Language Models (LLMs)?